FraMecca/torchat/README.md

 #### Daemon

-The daemon aims to be as  small as possible.
-It has no external dependency and is written in less that 1000 loc.
-Currently it supports only Linux and aims to do so.
+The daemon aims to be as  small as possible. <!--It has no external dependency and is written in less that 1000 loc.--> Currently it supports only Linux and aims to do so.

-The daemon uses [mongoose](https://github.com/cesanta/mongoose) to manage events, TOR as a socks5 proxy, [loguru](https://github.com/emilk/loguru) to mantain logs and [json](https://github.com/nlohmann/json) for communication.
+The daemon uses [mongoose](https://github.com/cesanta/mongoose) to manage events, TOR as a socks5 proxy, [loguru](https://github.com/emilk/loguru) to mantain logs, [json](https://github.com/nlohmann/json) for communication and [libcurl](https://github.com/curl/curl) to send files.

 The core of the daemon is written in C with bindings to embedded libraries in C++.